jlinoff/grok/README.md

 shows how to search files that are newer than 4 weeks but older than 2 weeks: `-n 4w -o 2w`.

 This is very useful when you only want to search a specific time window.

+## Epilogue
+I hope that you find this tool as useful as I have.

+Comments or suggestions for improving/fixing it are greatly appreciated.